Quick Search of DRB:

 Sexiest Truck on the Planet

-Words fail me as I gaze on the audacious curves of these full-size trucks, some of which seem to float above the ground.
-First "Colani Trucks" (based on Mercedes platform) appeared at the end of the Eighties, and several variations were made since then.
+Words fail me as I gaze on the audacious curves of these full-size trucks, some of which seem to float above the ground and prepare to launch into outer space.
+First "Colani Trucks" (based on the Mercedes platform) appeared at the end of the 1980s, and several variations on the main streamlined theme were made since then.

 Other variations: